Top 5 Certified Mass Standards in Canada for 2026

 Frequently Asked Questions

-Mettler Toledo OIML Class E2 Weight Set features: OIML Class E2 stainless-steel weights with individual certificates traceable to national metrology institutes, Supplied with accredited calibration data and stated uncertainties suitable for reference labs, Protective fitted case and anti-magnetic, corrosion-resistant finish for long-term stability.
+The Mettler Toledo OIML Class E2 Weight Set includes OIML Class E2 stainless-steel weights with individual certificates traceable to national metrology institutes, plus accredited calibration data and stated uncertainties, and a protective fitted case.

 Conclusion